SpauriRosso/finwatcher/README.md

 # finwatcher
-Mainly written in Go, finwatcher is your next favorite budget management and visualization
+Mainly written in Go, finwatcher is your next favorite budget management and visualization.

+For the moment, implementing SCRUM method on Jira